safe-global/safe-android/README.md

 **If you don't want to setup Fabric for this project you can follow the steps present in this [page](https://docs.fabric.io/android/crashlytics/build-tools.html) to disable the integration.
 We will improve this integration in the future so it can be easily enabled/disabled**

 ### Firebase
-Heimdall uses Firebase and your build will fail if you don't have the `google-services.json` file.
+The Gnosis Safe Android App uses Firebase and your build will fail if you don't have the `google-services.json` file.

 This file can be found in the Settings page of the Firebase project.